Breast Cancer Misdiagnosis & Breast Cancer Negligence Claims

 First and foremost, any personal injury or medical negligence claim will compensate an individual for the pain, suffering, and loss of amenity caused.
 This element of the compensation claim is known as general damages.
 General damages will consider psychological distress as well as the physical harm caused.

-Cancer is a terrible disease and we have experienced the lasting psychological damage and long-term physical effects of the condition and of invasive treatments for late-stage breast cancer.
-Sheldon Davidson Solicitors take great care in ensuring the mental effects of any claim we handle for our clients are fully evaluated and considered.
+Cancer is a terrible disease and we have experienced the lasting psychological damage and long-term physical effects of the illness and of invasive treatments for late-stage breast cancer.
+We take great care in ensuring the mental effects of any claim we handle for our clients are fully evaluated and considered.
 Where necessary we will draw on an expert witness to demonstrate the breadth of psychological impact on mental well-being.

 The final compensation settlement amount will also include compensation for financial losses or financial provision for future social and health care needs.
 Financial losses are known as ‘special damages’ and can cover items such as loss of earnings at times when your condition meant you were unable to work, and medical bills for any avoidable treatment and rehabilitation you had to endure.
 Other financial costs can be covered such as travel costs, where more trips to the hospital must be made.